More Than 40 Hot Springs for Hikers

 • A backpacking towel

-• Trail runners/shoes – I really didn’t want to put my hiking boots on every time I walked the 1/2 mile to the hot springs, but it was muddy and had too many fallen trees to wear sandles.
+• Trail runners/shoes – I really didn’t want to put my hiking boots on every time I walked the 1/2 mile to the hot springs, but it was muddy and had too many fallen trees to wear sandals.

 Arizona Hot Springs Trail - USA

 There are plenty of accessible hot springs in Arizona, but the hot springs trail is more of a trek.
 Part of the magic of Arizona Hot Spring at Lake Mead Recreation Area is actually getting there.
 Visiting the spring—nestled between the narrow rock walls of a slot canyon—requires travel by boat on the Colorado River, or hiking on foot.
-With its location near the water, you can access the springs from the river (kayaking/floating) or by hiking 3.1 miles (5.8 miles for the entire loop).
-The hot springs are inside a narrow slot canyon where someone created multiple pools using sandbags.

 Hikers can take one of two trails: White Rock Canyon or Hot Spring Canyon.
 The latter is shorter, but it's steeper.
 After your restorative soak, plan to sleep under the stars at the on-site campground.